Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

 \subsubsection{Datasets}

 We conduct experiments on three datasets (\textit{i.e.}, DBLP \cite{tang2008arnetminer}, Twitter \cite{zhang2016geoburst}, and Goodreads \cite{wan2018item}) from three different domains (\textit{i.e.}, academic papers, social media posts, and books).
 For DBLP\footnote{\url{https://originalstatic.aminer.cn/misc/dblp.v12.7z}}, we extract papers published from 1990 to 2020 with their author and venue information.
 For Twitter\footnote{\url{https://drive.google.com/file/d/0Byrzhr4bOatCRHdmRVZ1YVZqSzA/view?resourcekey=0-3_R5EWrLYjaVuysxPTqe5A}}, we merge the original LA and NY datasets to form a larger dataset.
 For Goodreads\footnote{https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home}, we remove books without any similar books, and the remaining books with their meta-data fields form the dataset.
-The main statistics of the three datasets are summarized in Table \ref{tab:dataset}, and the detailed information can be found in Section \ref{apx:dataset}.
+The main statistics of the three datasets are summarized in Table \ref{tab:dataset}.